DHT, the apex male hormone.

 Zinc intake is significantly correlated with total and free testosterone and DHT (R, R, R).
-An in vitro study show that zinc inhibits DHT production, but this in vivo study (in actually humans) show that zinc boosts DHT levels.
+An in vitro study shows that zinc inhibits DHT production, but this in vivo study (in actual humans) shows that zinc boosts DHT levels.

-Zinc supplementation (120mg twice daily) significantly increased DHT (19%), and also slightly increased testosterone in eugonadal men (490 to 750ng/dl), showing upregulation of the 5 alpha reductase enzyme even at very high dose zinc (R).
+Zinc supplementation (120mg twice daily) in this clinical trial significantly increased DHT (19%), and also slightly increased testosterone in eugonadal men (490 to 750ng/dl), showing upregulation of the 5 alpha reductase enzyme even at very high dose zinc (R).
 You can read more on zinc here…

 I’d definitely not recommend taking such high doses, but would rather recommend getting zinc from food such as organ meat, red meat and oysters, but if your zinc intake is still low, use only 30mg daily.

 Additionally, if you don’t have enough zinc, DHT is rapidly broken down into a weaker metabolite, namely 3alpha-diol.
 As you can see in the graph below, zinc-deficient animals had significantly lower DHT and elevated 3a-diol and estradiol.